Kong/docs.konghq.com/app/konnect/gateway-manager/cloud-gateway/index.md

 * **One click upgrades:** {{site.konnect_short_name}} handles upgrades for you.
 You decide when you want to upgrade and what {{site.base_gateway}} version you want to upgrade to and {{site.konnect_short_name}} does it for you.
 There's no downtime when upgrading the infrastructure.
 * **Multi-region:** Dedicated cloud gateways are supported on the following AWS regions: Sydney, Tokyo, Singapore, Frankfurt, Ireland, London, Ohio, Oregon.

-## Diagram of how the thing works
+## Dedicated cloud gateway architecture

 {% include_cached /md/konnect/deployment-topologies.md topology='cloud' %}

-> _Figure 1: In self-managed hybrid mode, the control plane and data planes are hosted on different nodes.
+> _Figure 1: In a dedicated cloud gateway, the control plane is hosted in {{site.konnect_short_name}} and data planes are hosted in the cloud by Kong.
 The control plane connects to the database, and the data planes receive configuration from the control plane._

 ## More information

-Link out to other CGW sections
+[Link out to other CGW sections]